redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/10 WASM and Shared Memory.md

 > ***IMPORTANT***
 > The term "OS level" has been deliberately placed in quotation marks to indicate the fact that such functionality might not be derived from the machine's actual operating system.
 >
 > As far as WebAssembly is concerned, it needs access to functionality that lies outside the borders of its own little world.
 Therefore such functionality must be supplied by the host environment in response to WebAssembly `import` statements.
-Beyond this, WebAssembly really doesn't care whether that functionality came from the language runtime, or from the actual operating system.
+Beyond this, it's of little importance to WebAssembly whether that functionality came from the language runtime or from the actual operating system.

 In this example, we will write some JavaScript code that makes three resources available to a WebAssembly module called `some_module.wasm`:
 1. One page of shared memory